simon-weber/gpsoauth/README.md

 1. Go to https://accounts.google.com/EmbeddedSetup
 2. Log into your Google Account
 3. Click on "I agree" when prompted.
-The page may show a loading screen forever; ignore it and move on to the next step.
+The page may show a loading screen forever; ignore it and inspect the page > application > cookies > copy oauth_token.
 4. Obtain the value of the `oauth_token` cookie.
 For more details see [the gpsoauth-java readme](https://github.com/rukins/gpsoauth-java/blob/b74ebca999d0f5bd38a2eafe3c0d50be552f6385/README.md#receiving-an-authentication-token).

 Then, perform the token exchange: